wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 ## Before You Start

 To set up the Amazon Web Services integration, you must provide VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) with read-only access to your Amazon account.
 To do that, you need to provide an account ID and external ID.
-While the account ID is a constant value - the VMware Aria Operations for Applications (Wavefront) ID to which you want to grant access to your resources, the external ID is not a constant value.
+While the account ID is a constant value - the ID to which you want to grant access to your resources, the external ID is not a constant value.
 The external ID is a secret identifier that is known by you and VMware Aria Operations for Applications (the third-party).
 The external ID is time-sensitive and regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.

 For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).